gjr80/weewx-aurora/readme.md

         $ sudo wee_config --reconfigure

-1. [Run weeWX directly](http://weewx.com/docs/usersguide.htm#Running_directly) and confirm that loop packets and archive records are being generated and the data is appears valid:
+1. [Run WeeWX directly](http://weewx.com/docs/usersguide.htm#Running_directly) and confirm that loop packets and archive records are being generated and the data is appears valid:

         $ sudo weewxd weewx.conf

-    **Note:** Depending on the present working directory and your weeWX installation type it may be necessary to prefix *weewxd* and *weewx.conf* with appropriate paths.
+    **Note:** Depending on the present working directory and your WeeWX installation type it may be necessary to prefix *weewxd* and *weewx.conf* with appropriate paths.

     You should now see something like below with a series of loop packets (indicated by *LOOP:* preceding each line) every 10 seconds and archive records (indicated by *REC:* preceding each line) every archive interval seconds: